Roadmap

 Apple Virtualization Framework Support

 QEMU is the current development and testing platform, but Apple’s Virtualization.framework provides native hypervisor support on Apple Silicon Macs with significantly better performance.
-This requires the ARM64 port (above) plus virtio-mmio transport support (Virtualization.framework exposes virtio devices over MMIO, not PCI).
-The Vortex VM management tool already plans for this integration path.
+With the ARM64 port now booting on QEMU virt (see above), the remaining work is virtio-mmio transport support (Virtualization.framework exposes virtio devices over MMIO, not PCI) and adapting the boot entry contract to Virtualization.framework’s DTB handoff.
+The Vortex VM management tool already plans for this integration path, and qemu-system-aarch64 -accel hvf on Apple Silicon already provides a native-speed development loop for the ARM64 kernel in the interim.

 SMP Scheduling Maturity